 Also known as the “inland sea” with 520 miles of shoreline and a surface area of more than 32,475 acres, making it almost as large as the other ten lakes on the Catawba River combined.

 Get a Lake Life Style – Lake Norman

 You can drive around the entire lake in 2 hours.
 Although the Lake Norman area is large in size, it’s actually a collection of small towns that surround the lake.
 Lake Norman is hard to beat because it is one of the few large lakes that is not isolated.
-In-fact, there are 5 towns bordering Lake Norman and most of the areas have landside communities.
+In fact, there are 5 towns bordering Lake Norman and most of the areas have landside communities.
 Lake Norman is mostly a permanent home area.
 But there are some second homes and vacation rentals.
-On waterfront home prices range from $350,000 to $10 million.
+On the waterfront, home prices range from $350,000 to $10 million.

 Driving to Charlotte, 20 minutes to the south, is a 25-30 minute trip using Interstev77 or NC Highway 16.
 Charlotte is known as a banking hub and is the nation’s second-largest banking city.
 Charlotte is also headquarters for many national and international companies.